Types of Cyanosis

 The best way to look for cyanosis is to look at the nail beds, lips and tongue, and to compare them to someone with a similar complexion.
 Usually a parent or sibling serves as a good comparison.

-What if I think my child has cyanosis?
+What do I do if I think my child has cyanosis?

 First, don't panic.
 Second, examine your child.
-Cyanosis limited exclusively to the hands, the feet and the area around the lips is known as acrocyanosis and is a normal finding in babies.
+Cyanosis found only on the hands, the feet and the area around the lips is known as acrocyanosis and is a normal finding in babies.

-Cyanosis on the lips, tongue, head or torso is central cyanosis, and should be promptly evaluated by a physician.
+Cyanosis on the lips, tongue, head or torso is central cyanosis, and should be promptly evaluated by a doctor.

 It depends.
-First, your doctor will likely gather more historical information, perform a physical examination and obtain an oxygen saturation measurement.
+First, your doctor will likely gather more historical information, examine your child and get an oxygen saturation measurement.
 This latter test is completely painless, does not involve needles, and involves placing a special lighted “bandage” type probe on a finger or toe for a few minutes while the oxygen level is measured.
 This test will definitively determine if the level of oxygen is normal or low.

-Depending on the findings your physician may be able to provide reassurance, or he / she may determine that additional evaluation or a consultation is necessary.
+Depending on the findings your doctor may be able to provide reassurance, or they may decide that further evaluation or a consultation is necessary.

-Alternatively, your doctor may decide that a consultation with a specialist is in order.
-Depending on his findings, he may request the services of a heart or lung specialist, the emergency room, or doctors specialized in intensive care.
+Your doctor may also decide that a consultation with a specialist is in order.
+Depending on the findings, they may request the services of a heart or lung specialist, the emergency room, or doctors specialized in intensive care.